ohler55/ojg/design.md

 ### Slices are Nice

 Slices are implemented very efficiently in Go.
 Appending to a slice has very little overhead.
-Reusing slice by collapsing then to zero length is a great way to avoid allocating additional memory.
+Reusing slices by collapsing them to zero length is a great way to avoid allocating additional memory.
 Care has to be taken when collapsing though as any cells in the slice that point to objects will now leave those objects dangling or rather